Healthier than the canned version, this Quick and Easy Peach Pie Filling will have you making peachy desserts in under 30 minutes!

 - In a large saucepan over medium heat, stir together the water, lemon juice, sugar, and cornstarch.
 Cook until thickened and bubbly, for around 5 minutes.

 - Cook for another 3 minutes once it becomes bubbly, making sure to stir consistently.

-- Remove the pan from the heat and stir in the vanilla extract, almond extract, and cinnamon.
+- Remove the pan from the heat and stir in the vanilla extract and cinnamon.

 - Add the peaches and mix until everything is well combined.